by Jack Johnson

 Though large-scale clinical trials on “beef tallow for skin” remain limited, early studies and anecdotal evidence point to tallow’s potential for:

-• Supporting Eczema-Prone Skin: By reinforcing the lipid barrier.
+• Supports Eczema-Prone Skin: By reinforcing the lipid barrier.

-• Balancing Sebum: Possibly helpful for mild acne or combination skin, when used in correct amounts.
+• Beef Tallow balances Sebum: Possibly helpful for mild acne or combination skin, when used in correct amounts.

 • Anti-Inflammatory Effects: Certain fatty acids in tallow may exhibit anti-inflammatory properties, assisting in soothing redness or irritation.